That’s what most would think about the cost of living in Singapore.

 But having a safety net gives greater assurance when things turn sour.

-That back up is the ability to reduce the risk of paying for large medical bills, in the form of medical insurance.
+That backup reduces the risk of large medical bills, in the form of medical insurance.